fireclouu/android-ds4-usb-hid-support/README.md

 <img src="documentation/back-cover-pop.webp" width="500" />

-Note that I am aware that I can purchase battery online, I chose not to and try hard mode.
+I am aware that I can purchase battery online, I chose not to and try hard mode.

 ## Android device/s
-My daily driver phone i'm using is `Xiaomi Redmi Note 13 Pro 5G` which is bootloader-locked as of writing, and I have no intention for now to break it due to stuffs relate to office and bank transaction.
+My daily driver, `Xiaomi Redmi Note 13 Pro 5G`, is bootloader-locked as of writing, and I have no intention for now to break it due to stuffs relate to office and bank transaction.
 Those apps hates android's `Developer mode` turned on too :(

-So I end up using my other phone `Redmi Note 8` (we will call it `RN8` up to this point) with `LineageOS 22.2-20250618` running `Android 15` and this is a `rooted` phone so I can easily tinker with its USB bus capabilities relying on `Android SDK` just to read USB content, and also I'm afraid those `API` may be limited for us to use.
-We will be using official SDK later, if possible on these project, but for now, we take easier route.
+So I end up using my other phone `Redmi Note 8` (we will call it `RN8` up to this point) with `LineageOS 22.2-20250618` running `Android 15`, kernel version `4.14`, and this is `rooted` so we can easily tinker with its internals easily.
+We will be using userspace API later, if possible, but for now, we take easier route.

 ## Latitude 5300 (i5-8th gen low power)
 Nice laptop.
 Can spin multiple VMs.
-Installed additional 8GB RAM (many thanks to PUP Quezon City student who offered me cheap RAM) and I really felt the difference.
+16GB RAM.

 # Preparation
-To make it easier for me, I'm using `Termux` and its compiled binaries available for `root` operations.
-Also, thanks to `ssh` I can just work with my PC seamlessly without too much of wired connection to the device `RN8`.
+My choice of terminal is `Termux`, it ships with pre-built packages required for us to work with the device, especially if we need privilege mode.
+Remote connection handled via `ssh` for flexibility.

 # Findings
-Let's enumerate USB devices connected by doing `dmesg | grep -i usb`
+Let's run `dmesg | grep -i usb` see what we can uncover
 ![Result Image](documentation/result-1.png)

-I don't know much of the output but I do know near the last line our fake controller is being read.
-It even replicates the manufacturer, identified as Sony-produced device.
+I don't know much of the output but I do know near the last line is our controller being detected.

 Other helpful information we extracted here is:
 `0003:054C:09CC.0234`

-This is identifier.
-Lets decode.
+Decoding this identifier we got:

 `03h` means its a *HIDclass*, refer [here](https://learn.microsoft.com/en-us/windows-hardware/drivers/usbcon/supported-usb-classes)

 `054Ch` means our vendor is *Sony Group Corporation*, refer [here](https://the-sz.com/products/usbid/index.php?v=054C&p=&n=)

-`09CCh` means the product ID (PID) is our lovely mocked *Dualshock4 [CUH-ZCT2x]*, refer [here](https://the-sz.com/products/usbid/index.php?v=054C&p=&n=)
+`09CCh` means the product ID (PID) is  *Dualshock4 [CUH-ZCT2x]*, refer [here](https://the-sz.com/products/usbid/index.php?v=054C&p=&n=)

-the last `0234h` is my device's kernel which identifies it as its unique ID.
+the last `0234h` is my device's internal unqiue kernel identifier.

 ## If that's the case, then why not android makes use of it? why mouse, also a HIDclass, being read but DS4 don't?
 I plug another HIDclass USB and found these: